Ad Sense

 The Prayer of a Child

-Whenever I pray with Hannah, I always say an extra little prayer that God will become real to her.
+Whenever I pray with H, I always say an extra little prayer that God will become real to her.
 I don't remember ever coming to the realization that there was a God, I just always believed it and He was always a part of me and I want so much for it to be that way for my children as well.
-One way I pray that He'll become real to Hannah is by answering her prayers quickly so she'll make a connection between talking to God and God's response.
+One way I pray that He'll become real to H is by answering her prayers quickly so she'll make a connection between talking to God and God's response.
 This has happened twice lately and I just wanted to share these two little testimonies with you.

 We had a similar experience this morning.
 It's been very dry here as in much of the country and our garden is suffering.
 The grass on the lawns is turning brown and everything looks pretty sad.
 We had some thunder yesterday, but not even enough rain to wet the whole driveway.
-This morning, as we prayed over our breakfast, Hannah was repeating my prayer.
-I prayed (and so did Hannah) that God would send rain.
+This morning, as we prayed over our breakfast, H was repeating my prayer.
+I prayed (and so did H) that God would send rain.
 During breakfast, the rumbles of thunder started and after we were finished, we went out to our covered porch and watched a good, steady rain come and water the earth.

 It's so amazing how God steadily builds a child's faith in Him.
 Why is it that as adults our faith is shaken?
-Hannah was able to look at those experiences and know that God had answered her prayers--and so was I!
+H was able to look at those experiences and know that God had answered her prayers--and so was I!
 It's really incredible how a child's prayer, and a child's faith, can put things into perspective.

 Dear Jessica,